Jackson Walker’s Online Interactive Analysis of the Tax Reform Law is Available Now

 For nearly 30 years, William H. Hornberger has practiced in the areas of tax, transactional, international and corporate law at Jackson Walker and has loved every minute of it!
 Willie’s tax practice has touched nearly every area of the tax law, including corporate, partnerships and LLCs, international, real estate, corporate, oil and gas, bankruptcy, tax credit and tax controversy and procedural matters.

-Recognized for his depth of expertise in state tax matters, Steve is one of the state’s leading attorneys for guidance on the Texas margin tax and he frequently speaks on this topic, with ongoing commitments for presentations to Texas State Bar and University of Texas CLE programs.
+Recognized for his depth of expertise in state tax matters, Steven D. Moore is one of the state’s leading attorneys for guidance on the Texas margin tax and he frequently speaks on this topic, with ongoing commitments for presentations to Texas State Bar and University of Texas CLE programs.
 Steve advises multi-state businesses, and regularly provides tax strategy advice relating to business mergers, acquisitions, and divestitures.

-During his more than 40 years of practice, Tom has realized that in providing estate and wealth planning services for his clients, each client must be recognized as being unique and he endeavors to recommend and help implement plans that are addressed to the client’s own goals and objectives and his or her personal family and financial situation.
+During his more than 40 years of practice, R. Thomas Groves, Jr. has realized that in providing estate and wealth planning services for his clients, each client must be recognized as being unique and he endeavors to recommend and help implement plans that are addressed to the client’s own goals and objectives and his or her personal family and financial situation.
 For Tom, the most important times that he spends during his consultations with clients is when he is listening to his clients.

 Chris Saddock is an associate in the Tax practice group.
 He advises clients on a variety of tax matters, including tax structuring for inbound investments, estate and related planning for high net worth individuals and families, FATCA compliance, pre-Immigration tax planning for non-resident aliens, and utilization of international tax treaties in planning tax efficient structures.